Muhammed-Mndour/Todo-List-FastAPI/README.md

 ## Project overview

-This repository contains a small but realistic FastAPI-based ToDo microservice.
+This repository contains a small but realistic FastAPI-based ToDoList Application .
 It focuses on clear separation of concerns, testability and developer ergonomics:

 * **API layer** (versioned v1/v2)
 * **Domain & data layers** (business logic + DB entities)